 A tug on Glaw's arm pulled his attention away from the boy. <Healers get like that, sometimes,> Lykos said in a confidential tone. <Please keep her from doing anything stupid.>

 Glaw nodded and got to his feet.
-He'd not gotten used to the gentle rocking of the ship, but there were plenty of bars to grab a hold of and steady his walk with.
-He didn't make it in time though.
-Thais was on her knees, one arm out through the bars, trying to catch a hold of the boy's leg.
+He'd not gotten used to the gentle rocking of the ship, but there were plenty of bars to grab hold of, steadying his walk.
+But he didn't make it in time.
+Thais was on her knees, one arm out through the bars, trying to grab the boy's leg.

 Thais reached out through the bars, her eyes glowing.
-The boy threw himself backwards with a panicked cry, followed by a groan of pain as he hit his injured arm against the deck.
+The boy threw himself back with a panicked cry, followed by a groan of pain as he hit his injured arm against the deck.

 <He doesn't seem to want your help,> Glaw said, with more worry than sarcasm. <You better leave him alone before the guards come.>

 <Their healer probably doesn’t know magic,> Thais muttered in answer out of the corner of her mouth, still with her arms held out, palms up, towards the boy. <I have enough energy left to fix that arm.
 Vita will pull through with what I've given her already and we need all the kind thoughts from these people we can get, so stop arguing and help me explain.>

 "Eh, the eyes aren't helping."
 The words felt foreign in his mouth like he'd forgotten how to shape them correctly.
 He was horrified to note he had a bit of an accent as he spoke.
 Thankfully it was gone by the next sentence.
 "She just wants to help."